 This two-day professional development complements our one day programming and algorithms course.
 Over two days you will broaden your understanding across the whole computing curriculum.
 You will strengthen your knowledge of computer systems and networks, including the internet and technologies such as search engines and email that make use of it.
 You will demystify computers, developing understanding of data fundamentals such as binary, and learning how the parts of a computer system handle this data to carry out useful tasks.

-Teaching and leading key stage 2 computing - module 2
+Teaching key stage 2 computing - module 2

 This course is delivered as part of the National Centre for Computing Education